Sohou08/Hadoop-Spark/file_format/readme.md

 * __Support Schema evolution, allowing us to change schema of file__

 The schema will store the definition of each attribute and its types.
 Unless your data is guaranteed to never change, you’ll need to think about schema evolution in order to figure out if your data schema changes over time.
-In other word, schema evolution allows you to update the schema used to write new data while maintaining backwards compatibility with the schema of your old data
+In other word, schema evolution allows you to update the schema used to write new data while maintaining backwards compatibility with the schema of your old data.

 ## [**File format description**]()